ioksmio/Admin_Jira/02_Lab_3_Exercise_1_Accessing_Administration_&_Managing_Subscriptions.md

 > **Note**: The Billing overview page shows you details of your bill.
 You can get more billing details on the pages listed below Overview on the sidebar.

-1. In the top menu click on `Billing` then on your `SiteName` to reach the Manage Subsriptions Page.
+1. In the top menu click on `Billing`  to reach the Manage Subsriptions Page.
 Here you see your active subscriptions.
 > * **Question**: What products are on this site (active subscriptions)?
 > * Answer: Only Jira Software is depicted on this site.
 > * **Question** How many are Licences used for the Jira